How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Related Work

-\paragraph{Confidence calibration} The softmax scores of classification neural networks can be interpreted as probabilities for each class; however, standard training leads to miscalibrated neural networks~\cite{guo_calibration_2017,minderer_revisiting_2021}, as measured by \emph{Brier score} and \emph{Expected Calibration Error} (ECE).
+A common way of predicting the system's performance and safety is by inferring it from \emph{predicted trajectories}.
+Classic approaches consider model-based prediction~\cite{lefevre_survey_2014}, for instance, estimating collision risk with bicycle dynamics and Kalman filtering~\cite{5284727}.
+One common approach with safety guarantees is \emph{Hamilton-Jacobi} (HJ) reachability~\cite{li_prediction-based_2021,nakamura2023online}, which requires precomputation based on a dynamical model.
+Among many deep learning-based predictors~\cite{huang_survey_2022}, a recently popular architecture is \emph{Trajectron++}~\cite{salzmann_trajectron_2020} takes in high-dimensional scene graphs and outputs future trajectories for multiple agents.
+A conditional VAE~\cite{NIPS2015_8d55a249} is adopted in Trajectron++ to add constraints at the decoding stage.
+Learning-based trajectory predictions can be augmented with conformal prediction to improve their reliability~\cite{lindemann_conformal_2023,muthali_multi-agent_2023}.
+In comparison, our work eschews handcrafted scene and state representations, instead using image and latent representations that are informed by safety. \paragraph{Safe control} Safe planning and control solve a problem complementary to ours: controlling a system safely, usually with respect to a dynamical model, such as motion planning under uncertainty for uncertain systems~\cite{knuth_planning_2021,hibbard_safely_2022,chou_synthesizing_2023} and a growing body of work on control barrier functions~\cite{ames_control_2019,xiao_safe_2023}.
+Some recent approaches are robust to measurement errors induced by learning-based perception~\cite{dean_guaranteeing_2021,yang_safe_2023}, but at their core, they still hinge on the utilization of low-dimensional states, a paradigm we aim to circumvent entirely.
+Importantly, one of our constraints is assuming the existence of an end-to-end controller (possibly implemented with the above methods), with no room for modifications. \paragraph{Confidence calibration} The softmax scores of classification neural networks can be interpreted as probabilities for each class; however, standard training leads to miscalibrated neural networks~\cite{guo_calibration_2017,minderer_revisiting_2021}, as measured by \emph{Brier score} and \emph{Expected Calibration Error} (ECE).
 Calibration approaches can be categorized into \emph{extrinsic (post-hoc) calibration} added on top of a trained network, such as Platt and temperature scaling~\cite{platt_probabilistic_1999,guo_calibration_2017}, isotonic regression~\cite{zadrozny_transforming_2002}, and histogram/Bayesian binning~\cite{naeini_obtaining_2015} --- and \emph{intrinsic calibration} to modify the training, such as ensembles~\cite{zhang_mix-n-match_2020}, adversarial training~\cite{lee_training_2018}, and learning from hints~\cite{devries_learning_2018}, error distances~\cite{xing_distance-based_2019}, or true class probabilities~\cite{corbiere_addressing_2019}.
 Similar techniques have been developed for calibrated regression~\cite{vovk_conformal_2020,marx_modular_2022}.
 It is feasible to obtain calibration guarantees for safety chance predictions~\cite{ruchkin_confidence_2022,cleaveland_conservative_2023}, but it requires a low-dimensional model-based setting.
 To the authors' best knowledge, such guarantees have not been instantiated in a model-free autonomy setting.

 \paragraph{Deep surrogate models}

 For systems with high-resolution images and complex dynamical models, trajectory predictions become particularly challenging.
 Physics-based methods and classical machine learning methods may not be applicable to these tasks, leading to the almost exclusive application of deep learning for prediction. \emph{Sequence prediction models}, which originate in deep video prediction~\cite{Oprea_2022}, usually do not perform well since they require long horizons and a large number of samples from each controller.
 However, incorporating additional information, such as states, observations, and actions, in sequence predictions can improve their performance~\cite{strickland2018deep}, and our predictors take advantage of that.